Associated graded of Hodge modules and categorical sl_2 actions: Introduction

-On the $\D$-module side the equivalence $ \T $ is given by the kernel $j_* \O_U$ where $U \subset \G(k,N) \times \G(N-k,N)$ is the open locus discussed above, namely pairs $(V,V')$ with $V \cap V' = 0$, and $j$ is its embedding.
+is the open locus discussed above and $j$ is its embedding.
 This result first appeared (without proof) in \cite{CR}.
-In the current paper we give a proof and extend the result to the context of $\D_h$-modules (see Theorem \ref{thm:equivopen}).
+In the current paper, we give a proof and extend the result to the context of $\D_h$-modules (see Theorem \ref{thm:equivopen}).
 In particular, we show that $\fG(j_* \O_U)$ is the $\D_h$-module kernel that induces $\T$ and that the associated weight filtration on $\fG(j_* \O_U)$ is the same as the natural one coming from the Rickard complex defining $\T$.
 This result is related to a similar result (in the context of $\ell$-adic sheaves) due to Webster-Williamson \cite{WW}.

 In \cite{C1} we studied the kernel for $\T'$ in the category of coherent sheaves.
 We proved that it concides with the (underived) push-forward $ R^0 f_* (\sL) $, where $ f $ is the inclusion of a dense, open subset $ \fZ^o \subset T^* \G(k,N) \times_{\sl_N} T^* \G(N-k,N) $ and $ \sL $ is an explicit line bundle.